File Sharing

 - The Compliance tab tracks release forms and signatures for models, locations, or content.

-- The Release Assets subtab uses that information to decide which files are safe to deliver or download.
+- The File Sharing tab in Distribution uses that information to decide which files are safe to deliver or download.

 - The Licensing tab describes how those assets can be used commercially.

-Downloads or other actions for some release assets may be gated by release form signatures.
+Downloads or other actions for some distribution files may be gated by release form signatures.
 Collaborators or external recipients may need certain releases signed and approved in the Compliance tab before they can access specific assets.

 When a release requirement is not met, the UI may restrict downloads or show messages directing you back to Compliance to finish collecting signatures.